MohakKarkhanis/Genome-Wide-Association-Study-GWAS-/README.md

 **Methodology**
 1. Data Acquisition: Harvested the `3K RG morpho-agronomic` phenotype dataset and the `3K RG 1M GWAS SNP` genotype dataset ([bed](https://3kricegenome.s3.amazonaws.com/snpseek-dl/3k-pruned-v2.1/pruned_v2.1.bed), [bim](https://3kricegenome.s3.amazonaws.com/snpseek-dl/3k-pruned-v2.1/pruned_v2.1.bim), [fam](https://3kricegenome.s3.amazonaws.com/snpseek-dl/3k-pruned-v2.1/pruned_v2.1.fam) files) from the International Rice Research Institute (IRRI) SNP Seek Database.
+2. Quality Control (QC) via PLINK: Applied a strict filtering pipeline to remove noise and false positives:
+a. **SNP Missingness:** Removed SNPs missing in >10% of individuals using `--geno 0.1` command.
+b. **Indivudal Missingness:** Removed individuals missing >10% of their genotype calls using `--mind 0.1` command.
+c. **Minor Allele Frequency:** Removed rare variants with an allele frequency <1% (`--maf 0.01`)
+d. **Filtering using Hardy-Weinberg Equilibrium:** Removed SNPs that significantly deviated from HWE as they denoted genotypic errors, population substructure or selection affecting the overall quality of data. `--hwe 0.001` revealed a Wahlund Effect (Population Stratification) due to different rice subspecies mixed in the dataset.
+This effect arises when the sample consists of individuals from two or more distinct subpopulations like different rice varieties in the same dataset.
+These subpopulations have different allele frequencies for many SNPs which leads to high deviation which mainly arises due to mixed genetic background rather than genotypic errors.
+e. **Filtering by High Relatedness:** Identified and removed one individual from each pair of highly related individuals like parent-offspring, full siblings while still maintaining the threshold.
+Calculated pairwise Identity-By-Descent (IBD) to generate `.genome` file, removing highly related individuals `PI_HAT > 0.125`.
+3. Capturing Genetic Variation: Performed PCA on the remaining 3001 samples to capture the genetic variations.
+The resulting eigenvectors (PC1 to PC5) were extracted using Python to serve as covariates in the final Mixed Linear model.
+4.